JeromeChallet/javascript-repo/README.md

 ## Initialization
 Assigning a value to a var

+## Mutable
+The data can change after it has been created

 ## Uninitialized
 Declared var without a value given

 ## Non-primitive
-Can hold more complex data
+Can hold more complex data, they are mutable

 ## Primitive data
 Can hold only 1 value at a time